Oak Meadow’s Fourth Grade curriculum reflects the awakening intellect and independence of fourth graders.

 In Social Studies, the fourth grader’s independence is reflected in a study of westward expansion and frontier life.
 Critical thinking and research skills are introduced and reinforced in several full-length projects on various topics of the student’s choice.

 Through geometric patterns in nature, a sense of wonder and reverence defines and shapes science explorations.
 Students study basic life science, animal behavior, and astronomy through close observation and investigative activities.

 Artistic expression is explored through an intensive study of perspective drawing and students have many opportunities to apply their drawing skills in assignments across the subjects.
 Students are encouraged to continue playing a musical instrument and Oak Meadow’s Recorder Duets is offered for students who are interested in developing their recorder skills.

-The Math 4 curriculum expands the skills of multiplication and division, and features a comprehensive and creative introduction to fractions and long division.
+The Math curriculum, which is included in a separate coursebook, expands the skills of multiplication and division, and features a comprehensive and creative introduction to fractions and long division.
 Math games, geometric patterns, rounding and estimating, and story problems provide a solid foundation for advanced math skills.

 Projects, Crafts, & Activities

 - Write postcards from Stuart Little

 - Create a pictorial timeline of the American frontier

 - Make a mobile of the solar system